When can an appeal be used in civil proceedings?

 • dismiss the appeal if it considers that the decision of the court at second instance was correct,

-• reverse an incorrect decision of the appellate court if the case can be decided directly on the basis of the case-file.
+• reverse an incorrect decision of the Court of Appeal if the case can be decided directly on the basis of the case-file.
 However, this is more likely to happen in exceptional situations,

-• set aside the incorrect decision and remand the case for a new hearing.
+• set aside the incorrect decision and refer the case back for a fresh hearing.

-Tip: Given the specifics that limit the filing of appeals (especially given that their main purpose should be the creation and unification of case law), the success rate of appeals is very low, around 5%.
+Tip: Given the specifics that limit the filing of appeals (especially given that their main purpose is de facto to create and unify case law), the success rate of appeals is very low.
 The majority of appeals filed in civil proceedings are rejected by the Supreme Court because they do not contain a sufficient statement of the presumption of admissibility or the grounds of appeal.
 In this case, it is always worth finding a lawyer who is experienced not only in legal practice but also in legal theory.

-According to figures reported in the media, the average time taken by chambers to process appeals in criminal cases is 42 days; for civil appeals, the average time taken is about 160 days.
+According to data reported in the media, the average time taken by the chambers to process appeals in criminal cases is 42 days, while for civil appeals, the average time is about 160 days.
 However, there are also exceptional cases that can take up to two years to be processed.

 The Supreme Court’s decisions are again delivered to the parties by the first instance courts, but the parties can find out the outcome within 24 hours of the decision being issued electronically on the court’s website.